AntonShapovalov/Clean-Architecture-Android/README.md

 # Clean Architecture for Android
+Project demonstrates `how to` build domain driven clean architecture using Kotlin Coroutines, JetPack Compose and Android MVVM approach.

 > [!NOTE]
 > Work in progress...
-The project is going to rebuild [OpenMovieDB](https://github.com/AntonShapovalov/Open-Movie-DB) using Clean Architecture, Kotlin Coroutines and JetPack Compose.
+> App is going to searh movies using [OMDB API](https://www.omdbapi.com) and contains three screens:

-Project demonstrates `how to` build domain driven clean architecture using Android MVVM approach.
+> 1. Movies list - in progress
+> 2. Search history - in progress
+> 3. Movie details - planned

 ### Key points
 Overall, the application architecture provides a solid foundation for building a clean and maintainable code.
 It emphasizes the importance of separating concerns, isolating the core business logic, and making the code testable and reusable.